Pop Culture Madness!

 • Politics: During a press conference in Baghdad, Iraq, Muntadhar al-Zaidi threw both of his shoes at then-president George W. Bush.

-• Politics/Sports: For the 2008 Olympics in Beijing, the Chinese government announced that people could apply for permits to protest in designate areas.
-None of the permits were granted, and many of those who applied disappeared or were arrested.
+• Politics/Sports: For the 2008 Olympics in Beijing, the Chinese government announced that people could apply for permits to protest in designated areas.
+No permits were granted, and many who used disappeared or were arrested.

 • The Top Song was Low by Flo Rida with T-Pain